Tam Scobbie: Falkirk

 The start of the 2011–12 season saw Scobbie set up the winning goal for Kallum Higginbotham, in a 2–1 win against Partick Thistle.
 He also found role reversed by guiding a new generation of Falkirk's young talent to break into the first team, such as, Murray Wallace, Jay Fulton, Craig Sibbald, Rhys Bennett and Stephen Kingsley.
 However, Scobbie suffered an injury and was substituted in the 58th minute, as Falkirk drew 2–2 on 22 October 2011.
 But he returned to the starting line–up, in a 3–1 loss against Ross County on 12 November 2011.
 Following this, Scobbie regained his first team place for the rest of the season.
 In the Scottish Challenge Cup final against Hamilton Academical, he started in the final and helped the Bairns win to win the Challenge Cup, earning his first trophy in his professional football career.
 In May 2012, Scobbie announced he is to leave the club this summer and said that his departure was "inevitable".
-After missing two matches due to an injury, Scobbie returned to the starting line–up against Ayr United on the last game of the season and scored the opening goal from the penalty, as Falkirk won 3–2, in what turns out to be his last appearance for the Bairns.
+After missing two matches due to an injury, Scobbie returned to the starting line–up against Ayr United in the last game of the season and scored the opening goal from the penalty, as Falkirk won 3–2, in what turned out to be his last appearance for the Bairns.
 At the end of the 2011–12 season, he went on to make forty–one appearances and scoring once in all competitions.